 Ellen is a 15-year resident of West Linn with one child who graduated from West Linn High School and another at the high school.
-She has over 25-years experience in corporate income tax.
+She has over 25-years’ experience in corporate income tax.
 Currently employed as tax director at Cascade Corp. in Gresham, Ellen has worked for Tektronix Inc., NACCO Materials Handling Group, and Arthur Andersen.

 Dana Free is part of the Acadia Healthcare team of Treatment Placement Specialists.
 Her area of focus is the Pacific Northwest and she provides a free service to find appropriate treatment for people in need of addiction and mental health services.

-Dana moved with her family to West Linn, Oregon 15 years ago and is the proud mother to two sons, a high school Junior and a University of Oregon Sophomore (Go Ducks!).
+Dana enjoys her time on the board of Community Living Above (CLA).
+Dana moved with her family to West Linn, Oregon 15 years ago and is the proud mother of two sons, a high school Junior and a University of Oregon Sophomore (Go Ducks!).
 These three men are her core and keep her grounded and real on a daily basis.

 Olie Jolstad is a native Oregonian, and resident of West Linn for over three years.
 A graduate of Portland State University, and business owner providing commercial insurance consulting, and expert witness litigation support services throughout the United States, and international locations.
 He has over 34 consecutive years of long-term recovery and working with others in their respective journey in recovery.
 Olie has served in various volunteer positions with Habitat for Humanity, Boys & Girls Club, church, education, outdoor, and industry professional organizations.